french-listening-comprehension

 You learn how to speak both informally and formally

 When you’re learning grammar and vocabulary, you don’t typically learn the difference between informal and formal French right off the bat.
-What’s great about having spectacular listening comprehension is that you begin to understand the difference, and the wider net variety of people you listen to and resources you tap into, the better you’ll understand the difference.
+What’s great about having spectacular listening comprehension is that you begin to understand the difference, and the wider net variety of people you listen to and resources you tap into, the better you’ll be able to distinguish between different registers.

 At the end of the day, developing your listening comprehension is a process of putting many different skills together and being persistent about your practice.